ajreynol/rexec_cvc4/README.md

 Notice that using *any* syncronization option with `-s` has a special impact on the policy of the server (see below).
 In particular, the server trusts that all local changes are sent when any `-s` option is used.

+Additionally, it is important to note that `-s` does *not* create new files on the remote machine.
+Thus, adding a new file on the local machine must be accompanied with a git commit and subsequent syncronization.

 ###### Expert options: